Arvindgoel1/curd1/README.md

 # curd1
-curd operation with node js.
+curd operation with node js using sequelize.